yushan777/bip39-checksum/README.md

 This was purely for learning and educational purposes.
 While it should work, it is not intended to be used as a recovery tool, and I do not recommend relying on it.

 This script analyzes BIP39 seed phrases, specifically focusing on 12-word or 24-word seed phrases (Most common).

-Given the first 12 or 23 words, will produce all possible final (12th or 24th) words.
+Given the first 12 or 23 words, it will generate all the possible final (12th or 24th) words.

 <img src="screenshot1.jpg" width="800">